 ForskEL is a PSO-financed research programme, the purpose of which is to support the development and integration of environmentally friendly power generation technologies for grid connection, and each year a call for funding is implemented.
-The programme budget is determined by the Danish Minister for Climate and Energy, who also approves the focus areas of the annual calls on Energinet.dk's recommendation.
+The programme budget is determined by the Danish Minister for Energy, Utilities and Climate, who also approves the focus areas of the annual calls on Energinet.dk's recommendation.
 PSO is short for Public Service Obligation.

 Adjustments and updates